Samsung Dryer Error Codes (Simple Guide)

 • Meaning: There is an issue with the Brushless DC (BLDC) drum motor or its control system.

-• Possible Causes: Incorrect connections to the BLDC motor, faulty BLDC motor, faulty inverter board (controls the BLDC motor), faulty main control board, overloading the dryer.
+• Possible Causes: Incorrect connections to the BLDC motor, a faulty BLDC motor, a faulty inverter board (controls the BLDC motor), a faulty main control board, or overloading the dryer.

 • Solutions: